-- How advance long-term contracting can stimulate market forces toward research and development of vaccines for diseases primarily affecting developing countries. - How to build a comprehensive, credible base of information about financial flows to global health, which is responsive to advocacy, program and policy data needs. - How to stimulate development agencies to conduct rigorous impact evaluations of major development projects, so that they contribute to global knowledge about what works.
+- How to create incentives for companies to increase investment in research, development, and manufacturing capacity of vaccines for developing countries. - How to build a comprehensive, credible base of information about financial flows to global health, which is responsive to advocacy, program and policy data needs; - How to stimulate development agencies to conduct rigorous impact evaluations of major development projects, so that they contribute to global knowledge about what works; - How to measure a government's commitment to health; - How to effectively harness performance-based incentives in health; - How to increase access to pharmaceutical products through better demand forecasting;

+The Center for Global Development leads the GHPRN with support from the Bill & Melinda Gates Foundation.
 For more information on CGD's Global Health Policy Research Network, please visit www.cgdev.org/globalhealth.
 The Center for Global Development is an independent, non-partisan, non-profit think tank dedicated to reducing global poverty and inequality through policy oriented research and active engagement on development issues with the policy community and the public.
 A principal focus of the Center's work is the policies of the United States and other industrialized countries that affect development prospects in poor countries.
-The Center's research assesses the impact on poor people of globalization and of the policies of governments and multilateral institutions.
+The Center's Tesearch assesses the impact on poor people of globalization and of the policies of governments and multilateral institutions.
 In collaboration with civil society groups, the Center seeks to identify policy alternatives that will promote equitable growth and participatory development in low-income and transitional economies.
 The Center works with other institutions to improve public understanding in industrialized countries of the economic, political, and strategic benefits of promoting improved living standards and governance in developing countries.